j-u-p-iter/create-project/README.md

 To configure rollup bunder.
 Fair question would be why do we need the rollup bunder since we already have the TypeScript.

 The first option for compiling `.ts` files is of course `tsc` and it does its job well, but there is one problem.
 Node requires us to specify extensions when using ES Modules, so we must import each file as import something from './something.js'.
 Using TypeScript we don't specify the extensions, as result the compiled code doesn't contain `.js` extensions as well which makes it impossible to run this code.
 This is why we need a bundler.
 After we bundle the code it appears in one common file.

+We build code to the dist folder which sits in the root folder of the project.
+The bundle is called cli.js.

+The binary reffers to the bundled version of the code since we are running it with node.